Branda0/pokedex/README.md

 # Pokedex App

-Welcome to the Pokedex App!
-This is a web application that allows you to browse and discover all the different Pokemon species and their details based on the [PokéAPI](https://pokeapi.co/docs/v2)
+**Welcome to the Pokedex App!
+This is a web application that allows you to browse and discover all the different Pokemon species**

+---

+## Description

+The app consist of :

+- a NestJS backend that consumes the [PokéAPI](https://pokeapi.co/docs/v2)
+- a ReactJS front that displays and perform the caching of fetched data utilizing the react Query library

 ---